Golf

 “Everywhere else, there is that demon grass,” said Parascenzo.
 “A stray ball generally is a lost ball.
 No matter, because a found ball is probably unplayable.
 You need a machete, not a wedge.”

 I soon went into survival mode.
 The round became a matter of finishing with some dignity.
 The swaying grass … it looked so inviting at times.
-To lie down between its strands and crawl up into the foetal position … close my eyes.
+To lie down between its strands and crawl up into the fetal position … close my eyes.

 It was one of those murky, windless days.
 And whereas Ballybunion was packed, the Greg Norman-designed links was nearly deserted.
 For most of the round, the closest thing I had for company was cattle grazing in the distance.
 There was also that jumpy springer spaniel that accompanied me down the last, just as the rain, which had been threatening the whole day, began to lash down.

 Both soaked by the time we reached the green, he picked up my ball as I was about to putt out and tossed it aside, as if to say: come on, let’s play some more.
 And boy, did I want to.
 But my three days were up.
 I’d have to come back another time.
-Hopefully, the old man at passport control will give me a few more tips.